tijarataipk-tech/Tijaratai/README.md

 > **AI-Powered Business OS for Smarter Business Management**

-Tijarat AI is an AI-powered, all-in-one business management platform designed to help businesses manage their **sales, quotations, invoicing, inventory, finance, CRM, reporting, and daily operations** from one intelligent platform.
+Tijarat AI is an AI-powered, all-in-one business management platform designed to help businesses manage their **sales, quotations, invoicing, inventory, finance, reporting, and daily operations** from one intelligent platform.

 🌐 **Website:** https://tijaratai.com/